Smertig/banana/docs/api/tg/types/inline_query_result_video.rst

    .. cpp:member:: string_t mime_type

-   Mime type of the content of video url, “text/html” or “video/mp4”
+   MIME type of the content of the video URL, “text/html” or “video/mp4”

-   .. cpp:member:: string_t thumb_url
+   .. cpp:member:: string_t thumbnail_url

-   URL of the thumbnail (jpeg only) for the video
+   URL of the thumbnail (JPEG only) for the video

    .. cpp:member:: string_t title